JpEncausse/TsPixelsWebConnect/README.md

 # Pixels Web Package

-This is the Pixels web package for front end web development.
+This is the Pixels web package for front end web developers.
 It enables communications between Pixels dice and a web browser using Bluetooth Low Energy.